microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/rbacapplication-post-roleassignments.md

 ## Request body

 In the request body, supply a JSON representation of [unifiedRoleAssignment](../resources/unifiedroleassignment.md) object.
 The request must have either a scope defined in Azure AD, such as `directoryScopeId`, or an application-specific scope, such as `appScopeId`.
 Examples of Azure AD scope are tenant ("/"), administrative units, or applications.
+For more information, see [appScope](../resources/appscope.md).

 ## Response